EventStore/EventStore/docs/server/quick-start/default-directories.md

 ## Linux

-When you install EventStoreDB from PackageCloud on Linux, the following locations apply:
+When you install EventStoreDB on Linux, the following locations apply:

 - **Application:** `/usr/bin`
 - **Content:** `/usr/share/eventstore`